felipecaon/wpsechelper/README.md

 ## Pre-Work:

-This script is based on the previous works of WpBullet, by OWASP.
+This script is based on the previous works of WPBullet, by OWASP.

 ## Setup